 A low quality image is worse than no image at all.
 If you want proof of that, just think back to the cringe inducing web pages of the 90’s and early 2000’s.
 Can you remember the sparking animated gifs and horrible clip art?
 The low res pictures that are less impressive than the photos we now take on even cheap cellphones?

 A low quality image is the equivalent of a dozen glittering animated lips kissing at your viewer from the screen.
 Not good.
 There are plenty of stock images websites around, which allow you to pay a subscription fee for professional grade images.
-Or, if you are on a limited budget, you could try creative commons content from sites like MorgueFile and Flickr (Respect the authors’ copyrights though).

 Research the Demand